Friday, June 05, 2026

 Their simplicity is central to understanding.

 Christ did not leave them with a detailed administrative manual or a coach’s playbook for every future controversy.
 He did not give them the Catechism of Trent or even the Bible itself published and bound before ascending.
 But He also did not abandon them to invent Christianity from nothing.
-Since grace builds on nature, the Holy Ghost elevated what was already there: Jewish, covenantal, sacrificial, priestly, Temple-formed men who knew that worship meant sacrifice, altar, sacred hands, consecrated service, hierarchy, and obedience.
+Since grace builds on nature, the Holy Ghost elevated what was already there: Jewish, covenantal, sacrificial, priestly, Temple-formed men who knew that worship meant sacrifice, altar, sacred hands, consecration, hierarchy, and obedience.

 Why on earth would Christ choose illiterate fisherman if he was intent on creating something completely foreign to them?